 - As a homeowner, you pay a premium to an insurer to insure your house, outbuildings, hard landscaping, and other items such as pools.
 In these circumstances, and in these policy types, you do not pay for cover for the land.

 The corollary to that is your insurer is not entitled to payments you receive in relation to your land.

 - An exception may arise only where the insurer will be undertaking significant ground remediation.
 In that respect, they may be entitled to claim the EQC “land claim” payment from the homeowner.
 But the caution is that it is only appropriate when the scope for repairs or rebuild calls for significant ground remediation and/or enhanced foundation replacement.

 If you are uncertain as to whether your insurance company is going to undertake these types of work to your property while it managing your repair, we strongly recommend seeking professional advice in relation to your scope.
 It is also appropriate to have any Deed of Assignment reviewed by your solicitor, whether it assigns your “Residential Building” or your “land claim payments” from EQC.
 This is particularly important given the uncertainty as to where responsibility lies between EQC, Council and the insurers to remediate land.
-A declaratory judgment of the High Court has been sought by EQC in relation to this, but it has not yet been delivered and this is an issue that is bound to become more prevalent in the coming months.

 The information contained in this site is provided for informational purposes only, and should not be construed as legal advice on any subject matter.